EconomyLens.com

 Related

-The Challenger report followed a stronger-than-expected report from payrolls firm ADP on Wednesday that showed private employers in the United States added jobs in October for the first time since July.
-Investors were also digesting news that a majority of the US Supreme Court was sceptical about the legality behind a swath of Trump’s sweeping tariffs, which also lent support to equities.
+Investors were also digesting news that a majority of the US Supreme Court was skeptical about the legality behind a swath of Trump’s sweeping tariffs, which also lent support to equities.
 “Is it good news?
-Paradoxically, not really,” said Swissquote Bank senior analyst Ipek Ozkardeskaya.
-“It brings uncertainty, renewed volatility, potentially more than $100 billion in refunds the US government may owe to other countries according to Bloomberg, and a deeper fiscal deficit,” she said.
+Paradoxically, not really,” said Swissquote Bank senior analyst Ipek Ozkardeskaya, who noted that the litigation means heightened uncertainty on international trade dynamics and how much tariff revenue will be available to the US Treasury.

-Investors were also reacting to the Bank of England’s decision, in a tight vote, to keep its key interest rate unchanged before the UK’s Labour government presents its budget this month.
+Investors were also reacting to the Bank of England’s decision, in a tight vote, to keep its key interest rate unchanged before the UK’s Labor government presents its budget this month.
 Weighing on European sentiment were some poorly received company earnings and official data that showed industrial production in Germany rebounded less than expected in September.
 Shares in Franco-Dutch group Air France-KLM plunged more than 14 percent after it reported a drop in third-quarter net profit.
-In New York, shares in chip-maker Qualcomm fell more than five percent despite a positive earnings report.
-Tesla shares were down more than four percent ahead of a vote by shareholders on a pay package for Elon Musk that could reach as much as $1 trillion.
+In New York, shares in chip-maker Qualcomm fell 3.6 percent despite a positive earnings report.
+Tesla shares dropped 3.5 percent ahead of a vote by shareholders on a pay package for Elon Musk that could reach as much as $1 trillion.

 London – FTSE 100: DOWN 0.4 percent at 9,735.78 (close)